catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 **CPU to the rescue**

 Apparently you can also run Stable Diffusion using CPU.
-But you trade compatibility with lower performance. generating 512x512 image using dual Xeon X5670 and around 8 to 9 GB RAM take around 5 to 6 Minutes while current datacenter and high end GPU take around [3 to 10 Seconds](https://lambdalabs.com/blog/inference-benchmark-stable-diffusion).
+But you trade compatibility with lower performance.
+Generating 512x512 image using dual Xeon X5670 take around 5 to 6 Minutes while current datacenter and high-end GPU take around
+[3 to 10 Seconds](https://lambdalabs.com/blog/inference-benchmark-stable-diffusion).
-To be fair, my decade old CPUs does not support AVX/AVX2 instruction and if your cpu does support AVX/AVX2 you probably get better performance.
+To be fair, my decade old CPUs does not support AVX/AVX2 instruction and if your CPU does support AVX/AVX2 you probably get better performance.
 Also for some reason, almost half of my CPUs thread is idle so force it to use all threads may improve performance.